Sapir52/CareCenter_app/README.md

 The app's name is CareCenter4U, developed in django language.

-CareCenter4U contains three types of users: admin, Secretary, inhabitantת each user has their own permissions.
+CareCenter4U contains three types of users: admin, Secretary, inhabitant.

+### For Admin:
+Username: 11112222A

+password: password

+### For Secretary:
+Username: 12121213M

+password: 123456789

+### For Inhabitantת
+Username: 123456785

+password: 1231231233

+#
+Each user has their own permissions.

 The app allows:
 - Registration, login, update and deletion of users.
-- Add, update and delete center queues and user feedback.
+- Add, update and delete appointments at the center, types of medical centers and user feedback.
 - Find the nearest medical center using google map.
 - Use a panic button in case of emergency and update the relevant parties to give help.